-UNHPD dispatchers are available 24 hours a day.
-In response to a call regarding a reported crime, security officers will respond along with Concord Police Officers.
-The police will take the required action to investigate the crime, search for suspects, collect available evidence, file a report, and work with their prosecutors.
-In response to an emergency UNH Security Services will respond with Concord Police or Fire Department to evaluate and summons the appropriate resources to respond to the incident.
-When applicable the Dean of Students will be notified if disciplinary action is needed and/or AAEO Office will be informed of all Title IX cases.
-If assistance is needed from other local, state, or federal law enforcement agencies Concord Police will be responsible for notifying them.
+Manchester PD dispatchers are available 24 hours a day.
+When a crime is reported, Manchester Police officers will respond to investigate the crime, search for suspects, collect available evidence, file a report, and work with local prosecutors.
+In response to an emergency, Manchester Police will respond, evaluate, and summons the appropriate resources to respond to the incident.
+All arrest reports involving students may be forwarded to the Dean of Students Office for review and potential action, such as initiating the student disciplinary process by referring the matter to the Office of Community Standards when appropriate and/or offering support to student victims.
+Where applicable the Director & Title IX Coordinator will also be informed.

-Response to crimes reported to the Dean of Students Office or Human Resources Department may include initiation of a disciplinary action or notice to law enforcement if the crime involves a minor.
+Response to crimes reported to the Dean of Students Office or to the Human Resources Department may include initiation of a disciplinary action or notice to law enforcement if the crime involves a minor.
 Under NH State Law, University officials must report crimes including hazing, child and elder abuse, and treatment given for gunshot wounds.
 In addition, there is a legal duty on the part of employees at UNH to report suspected cases of sexual harassment of students by employees of UNH to supervisors and/or other appropriate individuals or offices.
 UNH Officials will also help the victims to report, if asked to do so.